tobbbe/docker-templates/aspnetcore-webapi/README.md

 maybe because rebuilding binaries requires to stop/build/start of the debugger

 ## Local environment
-i.e not using production docker container environment.
-But easy to debug and can use watch/reload.
+i.e using local runtime/sdk, not using production docker container environment.
+Easy to debug and can use watch/reload.

 ### Run from terminal
 ```sh